mikecroucher/Git_Academic_Benefits/Readme.md

 This can even be true when only one person is working on a project.
 Perhaps you have one version of your folder on your University HPC cluster, one on your home laptop and one on your work machine.
 Perhaps you email zipped versions to yourself from time to time.
 There are many everyday events that can lead to this state of affairs.

 By using a GitHub repository you have a **single point of truth** for your project.
 The latest version is there.
 All old versions are there.
 All discussion about it is there.

-Everything...one place
+Everything...one place.

 ## Keeping track of everything that changed